-The Core Strategy identifies important waste facilities in Walsall (Strategic Sites) that need to be protected, sets targets for delivery of new waste management capacity (to meet European and national targets to increase recycling and reduce the amount of waste sent to landfill), and identifies the most suitable types of location for development of different types of facility.
-The SAD Preferred Options will show how we are proposing to address the BCCS requirements by:
+The Core Strategy identifies important waste facilities in Walsall (Strategic Waste Sites) that need to be protected, sets targets for delivery of new waste management capacity (to meet European and national targets to increase recycling and reduce the amount of waste sent to landfill), and identifies the most suitable types of location for development of different types of facility.
+The SAD will show how we are proposing to address the BCCS requirements by:

-- providing an update on the capacity and types of waste infrastructure Walsall needs to provide between now and 2026, taking into account changes to existing capacity since the BCCS was prepared; - safeguarding the most important of Walsall's existing waste facilities the Strategic Sites - from other development that could compromise their continued operation; - identifying industrial sites suitable for development with new enclosed facilities for re-use, recycling, recovery, treatment or transfer of waste; and - identifying opportunities for final disposal of residual waste (waste that cannot be re-used, recycled or recovered for energy), for example at quarries that will require restoration over the plan period.
+- providing an update on the capacity and types of waste infrastructure Walsall needs to provide between now and 2026, taking into account changes to existing capacity since the BCCS was prepared; - safeguarding the most important of Walsall's existing waste facilities the Strategic Waste Sites - from other development that could compromise their continued operation; - identifying industrial sites suitable for development with new enclosed facilities for re-use, recycling, recovery, treatment or transfer of waste; - identifying opportunities for final disposal of residual waste (waste that cannot be re-used, recycled or recovered for energy), for example at quarries that will require restoration over the plan period; - requiring new or amended waste management proposals to deal with any potential harmful effects on local residents and the environment.